KredeGC/KTL/README.md

 The interface is currently not in a stable state, so expect changes between updates to cause some disruption, as functions or types may not exist between versions.
 In addition, most allocators presented are not thread-safe.
 For now thread safety is not on the roadmap as it would degrade performance on single-threaded applications.
-The library itself is fairly stable and should be able to be used in a production environment.
+The library itself is fairly stable but should not be expected to be used in a production environment for the time being.

 # Installation
 As this is a header-only library, you can simply copy the header files directly into your project.